Oliver Reginald Tambo

 Tambo was offered the position of Head Prefect at school but declined in favour of another student.
 Instead, he took up the position of Deputy Head Prefect.
 At about this time he renounced alcohol, vowing never to consume any more, something he did throughout his life.
 Tragedy struck during this period as his parents passed away within a year of each other.

-In November 1936, he wrote his Junior Certificate (JC) examination, alongside black and white students in the Transvaal (now Gauteng).
+In November 1936, he wrote his Junior Certificate (JC) examination, alongside Black and White students in the Transvaal (now Gauteng).
 For the first time in history, two African students, one being Tambo, passed the JC examination with a first class.
-The Transkei Bhunga (Assembly of Chiefs awarded him a five-year scholarship of £30 per annum.
-The University of South Africa also awarded him a two-year scholarship of £20.
+The Transkei Bhunga (Assembly of Chiefs) awarded him a five-year scholarship of £30 per annum.
+The University of South Africa (UNISA) also awarded him a two-year scholarship of £20.
 He then sat for the matriculation examinations in December 1938, which he passed with a first class pass.

 Tambo initially wanted to study medicine, but at the time, no tertiary medical school accepted Black students in that field.
 He opted to study the sciences at the then-named College of Fort Hare.
-It was there that he first met Nelson Mandela, where both were members of the Students Christian Association.
+It was there that he first met Nelson Mandela, where both were members of the Students Christian Association (SCA).
 From his first year Tambo taught Sunday school.
-He was also part of a singing group of eight students whose singing was broadcast by the local radio station in Grahamstown.
-At this time Tambo was also stricken with asthma, a condition that he endured throughout his life.
+He was also part of a group of eight students whose singing was broadcast by the local radio station in Grahamstown, Eastern Cape.
+At this time Tambo was stricken with asthma, a condition that he endured throughout his life.

 In 1941, a White person in charge of the university kitchen assaulted Black women working there.
 An enquiry into the issue exonerated the man involved.
 The students convened a meeting and following intense debate, influenced by Tambo’s guidance, staged a boycott of classes in protest.
 In 1942, he was unanimously elected chairperson of the Students' Committee of his residence, Beda Hall.
 After three years, Tambo graduated with a B.Sc. degree in mathematics and physics from Fort Hare.
 He then enrolled for a diploma in higher education.